sousaHugo/BP.CodeChallenge/README.md

-# BluePrismTechnicalTest - Hugo Sousa
+# Code Challenge - Hugo Sousa

 ## Requirements
  Write a console application in VB.NET/C#.NET that takes the following command-line arguments: